Ophyx pseudoptera (Lower, 1903)

 Stella Crossley

-The adult moth of this species has a patterned dark brown outer half to each wing, with a pale spot near the apex of each forewing, and a pale brown inner half, with dark spots near the costa of each forewing.
+The adult moth of this species has forewings that each have a vague pale spot near the wingtip, and a dark brown band across the middle.
+The male has a darker marginal area.
 The thorax sometimes has a shield of black hairs just behind the head.
+The wingspan is about 6 cms.

 The species has been found in Queensland.